ipbrennan90/PiMotions/README.md

 # Welcome!
 ## Introduction

 We're excited that you are joining us to dive into the wonders of the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) today.
 As you may know, a Raspberry Pi is a tiny, affordable computer we can use to build all kinds of things.
-A Pi Zero W, the Pi we will work with today, is one of the smaller Pis.
+A Pi Zero W, the Pi we will work with today, is the smallest Pi.

 In this tutorial, we're going to build a web application that can take a picture using our Pi with the click of a button.